munificent/craftinginterpreters/book/parsing-expressions.md

 </aside>

-Of all the recovery techniques devised in yesteryear, the one that best stood the test of time is called -- somewhat alarmingly -- <span name="panic">"panic mode"</span>.
+Of all the recovery techniques devised in yesteryear, the one that best stood the test of time is called -- somewhat alarmingly -- <span name="panic">**panic mode**</span>.
 As soon as the parser detects an error, it enters panic mode.
 It knows at least one token doesn't make sense given its current state in the middle of some stack of grammar productions.